 Begin With a Proper Double Cleanse

-Double cleansing is a skincare method designed to deeply remove any residue, sunscreen, and impurities without damaging your skin’s natural barrier.
-A single cleanser typically isn’t enough to break down all the layers of products and oils that accumulate throughout the day.
+Double cleansing is a skincare method designed to remove any residue, sunscreen, and impurities without damaging your skin’s natural barrier.
+A single cleanser may not always be enough to break down all the layers of products and oils that accumulate throughout the day.

 Use an Oil-Based Cleanser First

 An oil-based cleanser or cleansing balm breaks down beauty products, sunscreen, and sebum effectively.
-Unlike harsh wipes or micellar water alone, oil cleansers dissolve waterproof products without stripping the skin.
+Unlike harsh wipes or micellar water alone, oil cleansers dissolve waterproof products help dissolve makeup while minimizing the risk of dryness.

 How to use: